agentrickard/domain/README.txt

 follows.

   - domain_all
-  In some specific cases, like Search, or MySite, or the user's Tracker page we want people to be able to see content across all affiliates.
+  In some specific cases, like Search or the user's Tracker page we want people to be able to see content across all affiliates.
 Only the domain_all grant is assigned in these cases.
 This grants only 'grant_view'.

   - domain_site
   By design, all site users, including anonymous users, are granted access to